wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

  As fans of [Smarty,](//www.smarty.net) we would like to design and implement a whole newly-created JavaScript-based template language to cover all scenarios where Smarty has achieved.

-However, it is NOT Smarty in JavaScript, which has been implemented and found in -GitHub, e.g. JSmarty or SmartyJS. and
+However, it is NOT Smarty in JavaScript, which has been implemented and found in -GitHub, e.g. JSmarty or SmartyJS.
+What's more, both of them has not been enforced to act as Smarty in server-side.

+From t

 In the meantime,  bearing these features and functions in mind, the invented template and its engine, so-called Hanjst, has mertis as: